-- > The number of producer-car loading sites situated throughout western Canada has been reduced by almost half since the beginning of the GMP, with only 362 of the original 709 left in service at the close of the 2012-13 crop year.
-The first six months of the 2013-14 crop year saw another 17 closures by CN and CP.
-As a result, the number of sites operated by the major railways fell to 211 while those tied to the shortlines remained unchanged at 134. - ➤ Producer-car shipments rose by 45.3% in the first six months of the crop year, climbing to a record 6,864 carloads from 4,723 carloads in the same period a year earlier.
-This represented 4.0% of all covered hopper car movements, and a significant gain over the 2.7% share garnered twelve months before.
+- The number of producer-car loading sites situated throughout western Canada has been reduced by almost half since the beginning of the GMP, with only 362 of the original 709 left in service at the close of the 2012-13 crop year.
+The first nine months of the 2013-14 crop year saw another 17 closures by CN and CP.
+As a result, the number of sites operated by the major railways fell to 211 while those tied to the shortlines remained unchanged at 134. - The number of producer-cars scheduled rose by 90.9% in the first nine months of the crop year, climbing to a record 13,505 carloads from 7,076 carloads in the same period a year earlier.
 Equally noteworthy was the continuing shift in the mix of commodities handled.
 Until the 2009-10 crop year, wheat, durum and barley was dominant, representing virtually all of traffic moved.
-The first half saw this share decline still further, to 68.6% from 82.4% in the same period a year earlier.
-On the other hand, shipments of oilseeds and other commodities continued its ascendancy, encompassing 31.4% of total producer-car movements against 17.6% the year previous.
+The first three quarters of the current crop year saw this share decline still further, to 72.2% from 82.9% in the same period a year earlier.
+On the other hand, shipments of oilseeds and other commodities continued its ascendancy, encompassing 27.8% of the total producer-cars scheduled against 17.1% the year previous.
+Due to the unprecedented backlog in grain shipments during the 2013-14 crop year the shortfall between producer-cars scheduled for loading and those actually spotted and loaded is much higher than in previous years.